Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

 - ### Trash
   Trash is a dependency management tool written by Rancher for use with rancher.
 You'll only need this if you're making changes to other rancher packages that rancher/rancher lists as dependencies.
 It is available for download here: https://github.com/rancher/trash/releases.
 Note that sometimes, you may have to run it twice, if for example, you get lots of unexpected changes after the first pass.
 - ### ngrok
   ngrok allows you to forward an external url to your local webservers.
 It is available here: https://ngrok.com.
 On MacOS it can be installed via homebrew with the command `brew cask install ngrok`. ngrok removes some of the difficulty of container networking.
 If you do not use ngrok, you will need to ensure you set up container port forwarding in order to be able to use kubectl to manange clusters underneath rancher (like the local dev cluster).
+Make sure to _create an account_ in order to have the full functionality.

 ## Clone repo and set up project structure